The advantages include saving money and time, especially on lawn maintenance, and it can also improve lifestyle and help with environmental issues.

 Many customers of our like to lay their grass onto decking.
 This again, is fine, but you need to put plywood down first to give a flat surface.
 Otherwise after a few weeks of use, the grass will start to fit through gaps and make ridges, spoiling your beautiful space.

 Very little indeed.
-You need to remove any debris which falls onto the grass and smooth any infill you may have.
+You need to remove any debris which falls onto the grass.
 A leaf rake or garden broom will remove debris like fallen leaves, help realign the fibres and will smooth it over.
 As the artificial grass is permeable, rain water will run through the the backing and clean it at the same time.

 Yes, it does.
 So, you need to make sure you align the directions of any different pieces of grass when you lay it down, which is quite easy to do.